creativeprojects/resticprofile/docs/content/schedules/systemd/index.md

 - run `systemctl daemon-reload` (only if `schedule-permission` is set to `system`)
 - run `systemctl enable`
 - run `systemctl start`

+## Run after the network is up

+Specifying the profile option `schedule-after-network-online: true` means that the scheduled services will wait for a network connection before running.
+This is done via an [After=network-online.target](https://systemd.io/NETWORK_ONLINE/) entry in the service.

 ## How to change the default systemd unit and timer file using a template